- School of Allied Health and Communicative Disorders

 - Chair's Message

 Welcome to the School of Allied Health and Communicative Disorders.
-We are a diverse unit with accredited programs in the areas of audiology, physical therapy, rehabilitation counseling and speech-language pathology.
+We are a diverse unit with accredited programs in the areas of audiology, physical therapy and speech-language pathology.
 We are devoted to student academic success and encourage students to reach out to their academic advisors, instructional staff, and become involved in extra-curricular activities.
 Faculty in our school serve as advisors for multiple university affiliated student associations.

 Northern Illinois University’s Family Health, Wellness and Literacy Center houses the Speech-Language-Hearing Clinic and Physical Therapy Clinic where graduate students in audiology, speech-language pathology and physical therapy provide clinical evaluations and treatment within their scope of practice.
 In addition to experiences gained on the university campus, all graduate students in the school are placed in external clinical settings to gain professional experience prior to graduation.

 We look forward to meeting you and helping you reach your academic and career goals.
-Please take advantage of all that Northern Illinois University and Allied Health & Communicative Disorders has to offer.
+Please take advantage of all that Northern Illinois University and Allied Health and Communicative Disorders has to offer.
 We truly are invested in having you learn today, so you can lead tomorrow.

 Sherrill R. Morris, Ph.D.